Kickball 10v10 Rulebook

 A player not listed on the lineup as a kicker or substitute is ineligible to play in that game.
 Once a game starts, each kicker must kick in the order listed on the kicking lineup.

-If a pitch is thrown to a kicker who is kicking out of order, the kicker is automatically out.
+If a pitch is thrown to a kicker who is kicking out of order, the kicker in that lineup position is automatically out, and the next kicker on the lineup is up to kick.

 (EXCEPT AFTER a proper substitution or injury) If a player is unable to kick in that player’s spot in the lineup, that player’s kicking spot is recorded as an out, and the next kicker in the lineup will follow.